Whistleblower Protections for Employees of OVW Recipients

 Recipients of OVW grants and cooperative agreements should inform their employees, in writing (and in the predominant native language of the workforce), of employee rights and remedies under 41 U.S.C.
 4712.

 After You Receive a Grant

 Congratulations on receiving a grant from the Office on Violence Against Women.
 We want you to be successful with your grant and help you comply with federal regulations.
-This section outlines the steps and reports required to remain in compliance, plus many other important things as how to get paid, records retention and allowable costs.
+The section outlines the steps and reports required to remain in compliance, plus many other important things (such) as how to get paid, records retention and allowable costs.

 Quarterly financial reports are required to be submitted no later than 30 days after the end of the quarter.
 The Financial Status Report - SF245 lists the actual expenditures for the prior reporting period as well as the cumulative expenditures for the award.

 As of October 1, 2015, the general award terms and conditions provided here are applicable to all OVW grants and cooperative agreements can be found at the following links: Standard Special Conditions-Grants and Standard Special Conditions-Cooperative Agreements.
 Each OVW grant program also has "program specific" award conditions that will be included on each award made under the relevant grant program to ensure recipient compliance with the programs statutory scope and programmatic requirements.

 - Prohibited conduct by recipients and subrecipients related to trafficking in persons,